zrkhakim/zrkhakim.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm currently a Ph.D. student in the department of Electrical and Electronic Engineering, Yonsei University.
+I am a Ph.D. student in the department of Electrical and Electronic Engineering at Yonsei university, South Korea.
+My work focuses on language and dialect identification in the spoken speech signal, specifically for Arabic language/dialects.
+Mainly, I am interested in utilizing and developing machine and deep learning methods to tackle big questions and solve problems.

-I received the the M.S. degree from xxx university, South Korea, in 2012.
-I also received the B.S. degree from xxx university, South Korea, in 2010.
+I received the M.S. degree in Electrical and Computer Engineering from Sultan Qaboos University, Oman.
+I had my B.Sc. degree from the University of Bahrain, Bahrain.

 {: style="text-align: justify"}